 Frequently asked questions (FAQ)

-Do you still have questions about What is a kick drum?
+Do you still have questions about kick drums?
 Below are some of the most commonly asked questions.

 When selecting a kick drum, consider the genre and style of your music, the desired frequency range, and the type of attack and sustain you want.
 Additionally, think about whether you want to synthesize your kick drum, use samples, or record an acoustic kick drum.